tarwn/lessthandot-hugo/blogs/content/posts/2010-12-17-clean-code-and-project-failure-or-risk-i.md

 ## Where Complexity Comes From

 Humans follow complex, organic processes that are often defined more by the exceptions than the standard.
-Communicating this process is challenging and prone to error, and that&#8217;s before we notice how many steps we miss and take for granted.
-Compounding this is the fact that we aren&#8217;t just developing a complex, logical application to replace or enhance a complex, organic process, but we are using <u>other</u> complex, organic processes to do so, such as requirements analysis, project management, software development, budgeting, and so on.
+Communicating this process is challenging and prone to error, and that's before we notice how many steps we miss and take for granted.
+Compounding this is the fact that we aren't just developing a complex, logical application to replace or enhance a complex, organic process, but we are using <u>other</u> complex, organic processes to do so, such as requirements analysis, project management, software development, budgeting, and so on.

 <div style="max-width: 520px; padding: .5em; margin: .5em auto; border: 1px solid #dddddd; color: #666666; font-size: .8em; text-align: center;">
   <img src="http://tiernok.com/LTDBlog/process.jpg" alt="Toolbox" /><br /> The sum of two organic processes is not a neat, easily digitized process flow